Deusszz/file-organizer/README.md

 - Creates folders if they don't exist.
 - Skips existing folders to avoid infinite loops.
 - Handles errors like files being in use gracefully.
+- Logs actions and errors to a 'file_organizer.log' file (can be ignored via '.gitignore').

   ## Installation